View of Yaounde, capital of Cameroon

 Cameroon is a member of both the International Organisation of La Francophonie and of the Commonwealth; the official languages of the country are French and English.
 In 1972, the federal system was abolished and a unitary state with a central government was formed.
 However, the English-speaking Northwest and Southwest Regions retained administrative, financial, legal and education systems that were based on the British model.

 Some 20 per cent of Cameroon's people live in these two regions.
-Many of them feel discriminated against and disadvantaged politically, economically, culturally and with regard to the justice, administration and education systems.
+Many of them feel very much disadvantaged politically, economically, culturally and with regard to the justice, administration and education systems.
 When increasing numbers of French-speaking judges and teachers were sent to the English-speaking part of the country in 2016, the relevant professional associations called for protest rallies.
 The central government used force to squash the protests.
 As a result, the conflict escalated, leading to severe violent clashes between various separatist groups and government security forces.
-Both sides have been committing massive human rights violations.